 "My status says 'Process Complete' but I never got an email.
 Am I rejected?"

-Yes.
 90% of the time, "Process Complete" without a prior offer call means rejection.
-Companies like Nvidia often silently close files.
+Companies like Nvidia often silently close files, which is why checking your application directly in Nvidia's Workday portal is so crucial.

 "Can I re-apply if I get rejected?"